Scenarios are how you control assistant behavior in Akapulu. When you start a conversation, the scenario provides:Documentation Index

 - Enter a node name (for example,

-- Add a task message.
+Greeting). - Add a node task instruction.

 - Example: